Where to See Larch Trees in Saskatchewan

 Duck Mountain Provincial Park offers stunning views of the autumn colours (in particular are more orangey-red colours due to the number of Manitoba maples.)
 A drive down Ski Hill Road leads you to a parking lot with a unique boardwalk to wander along.
 The Fen Trail is only 300 m through a forest of black spruce and larch trees.
 At one of three viewing platforms, you’ll find an unobstructed view of the forest, as well as the calcareous fen.

 Boundary Bog Trail in Prince Albert National Park is a 2-km family-friendly loop.
 The highlight of the trail lies in the marsh, as it’s a favourable environment for larches to grow.
 The wooden boardwalk takes you right through a forest of larch trees – but look down while you wander.
 A unique carnivorous plant called a pitcher plant grows low in the underbrush here.

-*Boundary Bog Trail closed for construction from September through December 2022.
+*Boundary Bog Trail closed for construction until June 30, 2024.